robinsonkwame/robinsonkwame.github.io/index.md

 ## Industry Biography

-Prior to becoming a Ph.D. student at the University of Michigan, Kwame was lead data scientist at [BrightHive](https://www.brigthive.io) where he designed scalable natural language processing systems and algorithms for workforce artificial intelligence applications, including unstructured taxonomy matching and multi-level semantic similarity.
+Prior to becoming a Ph.D. candidate at the University of Michigan, Kwame was lead data scientist at [BrightHive](https://www.brigthive.io) where he designed scalable natural language processing systems and algorithms for workforce artificial intelligence applications, including unstructured taxonomy matching and multi-level semantic similarity.
 In 2015 Kwame created and led a data science consultancy that served a variety of private and public organizations, including the WKKF Foundation and the World Bank.
-Additionally, Kwame has worked on classified projects spanning data science, cyber security and telecommunications research for the Department of Defense.
+Additionally, Kwame has worked on classified projects spanning data science, blockchain, cyber security and telecommunications research for the Department of Defense.

 ## Academic Biography
 Kwame holds a master’s degree in Computer Science (University of Maryland, Baltimore County), with a thesis on [Slepian-Wolf](https://en.wikipedia.org/wiki/Slepian%E2%80%93Wolf_coding_) [probabilistic source code correlation](https://drive.google.com/file/d/0B0z76rIRuw_mLTlpeWZiV2tNaGs/view), a Bachelor’s degree in Electrical Engineering (New Mexico State University), with a specialization in [control systems](https://en.wikipedia.org/wiki/Control_theory) and a Bachelor's of Fine Art (Boston University).
 Kwame is a Ph.D. student at the [University of Michigan](https://www.si.umich.edu/programs/phd-information/doctoral-student-research-and-scholarship).